-Note: You cannot override a server-side policy, either through annotations or through the Administration Console.
+Note: You cannot override a server-side policy, either through annotations, through Fusion Middleware Control, or through the Administration Console.

 For example, you might set the csf key, specify the recipient key alias, and so forth.
 To do this, you use the standard JAX-WS RequestContext, as shown in Example A-6.